helldotrs/lang-syntax-perfect/README.md

 - `bool`: Boolean type
 - `char`: Character type
 - `str`: String type
 - `list`: List type.
-There are no tuples, but all datatypes can be CONSTANTS.
+There are no tuples, but all datatypes, including lists, can be CONSTANTS.
 - `dict`: Dictionary type
 - `set`: Set type